isabella232/offer-decisioning.en/help/offer-library/using/creating-personalized-offers.md

 1. The offer displays in the list with the **[!UICONTROL Live]** or **[!UICONTROL Draft]** status, depending on wether you approved it or not in the previous step.

     It is now ready to be delivered to customers.
-You can select it to display its properties and edit it. <!-- no suppression?>
+You can select it to display its properties and edit or suppress it.

     ![](assets/offer_created.png)